MyCleverGroup/frontend-challenge/readme.md

 - Get as much functionality above as you can working
 - Tidy up any mistakes or errors that already exist in the code
 - Add in some responsive styling so it works across all screen sizes

+Feel free to use any packages to assist you with the functionality required.

 ### **Design**